|Nutrition Facts (per serving)|

 |% Daily Value*|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Valencia is "the land of rice" and dozens of different rice dishes, however "Fideuà" is a very popular traditional main course similar to "paella."
+Valencia is "the land of rice" and dozens of different rice dishes, but fideuà is a traditional main course similar to paella.
 Cooked in a paella pan, it is made with noodles and seafood cooked in fish broth.
-"Fideuà" is quicker and easier than making "paella," and is as colorful and flavorful as well, making it a perfect dish for warm weather.
+Fideuà is quicker and easier than making paella, and is as colorful and flavorful as well, making it a perfect dish for warm weather.

 - 1/2 lb. fish, such as tunny, halibut or shark